hzeller/rpi-rgb-led-matrix/README.md

     [**Wire up the matrix to your Pi**](./wiring.md).
 This document describes what goes where.
 You might also be interested in [breakout boards](./adapter) for that.
-    If you have an [Adafruit HAT], you can choose that with a command line option [described below](#if-you-have-an-adafruit-hat)
+    If you have an [Adafruit HAT] or [Adafruit Bonnet], you can choose that with a command line option [described below](#if-you-have-an-adafruit-hat)
   2. Run a demo.
 You find that in the [examples-api-use/](./examples-api-use#running-some-demos) directory: